uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

 Activation keys are part of a organization and need to be mapped to peripherals at a organization mapping level.
 Similar to Configuration Channels we have API methods to create and update activation keys (namespace `activationkey`).
 However the API methods doesn't have the ability to do cross organization mapping.

 The same two options are available: New API endpoints or collect organization administrator credentials.

+## Synchronization failing scenarios

+We will bi-directional communication between Hub server and peripheral servers:

+1. **Peripheral to HUB:** Download packages when running `spacewalk-repo-sync`
+2. **HUB to Peripheral:** API call(s) to create software channels structure and in the future synchronize configuration channels, images and activation keys.

+Both synchronizations should happen automatically.
+For 1) it's already automated in taskomatic with `mgr-sync-refresh-default` task. for scenario 2) we would need to develop a new taskomatic task running on HUB server.

+If a peripheral server is unreachable the new taskomatic task should retry to apply the desired configurations in the next execution.

+In case HUB server is unreachable during repository sync, the next execution of the task should retry the synchonization and should be able to recover from the problem as soon HUB server gets available again.

 # Drawbacks
 [drawbacks]: #drawbacks